Kinto/kinto/docs/api/groups.rst

 .. http:get:: /buckets/(bucket_idà/groups

+    :synopsis: Returns the list of groups for the bucket.

     **Requires authentication**

-    Returns the list of groups for the bucket.

     **Example Request**